Nom de Plume Rating: ★★★★☆

 Okay, so I’m reading this book, totally in FLOVE with the vulnerable Avery at this point.
 I’ve also got two males my inner coyote wants to howl at.
 Life is great.
 But who killed her father?!
 I think I’m going to find out, until I turn the page and there’s nothing there.
 The book is over.

-I was just getting into the grove of things!
+I was just getting into the groove of things!
 4 angry alpha stars!

 In the text, we follow Avery, Dean and Kayden’s POVs.
 The content is flawed in areas and near the end of the book all the characters find a similar rhythm.
 I wanted just a little more varie-tay in the characters.
 I almost want the cray V1.0 Avery back.
 But the best news is: there’s a sequel!